dstackai/benchmarks/Deepseek-R1/README.md

 - With Mi300, vLLM does not support prefix caching yet.

-### Limitation
+### Limitations
 1. This benchmark does not evaluate the accuracy of model outputs across different inference backends and GPUs.
 Including accuracy metrics would help determine if performance improvements come at the cost of model accuracy.
 2. The offline benchmark results for TensorRT-LLM were obtained using the DeepSeek-R1 model engine built from the deepseek branch ([link](https://github.com/NVIDIA/TensorRT-LLM/tree/deepseek)).
 However, the TensorRT-LLM team recommends using the TorchFlow-based approach as outlined [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/deepseek_v3) instead of deploying model engines directly.As a result, the offline performance of TensorRT-LLM in this benchmark may not reflect its optimal efficiency, since the recommended inference pipeline was not used.
 3. The inference backends evaluated in this benchmark are undergoing continuous optimization, particularly for the DeepSeek-R1 model.
 Additionally, DeepSeek AI itself is actively releasing performance and efficiency improvements for its models.
 Due to these ongoing optimizations, the current benchmark results may not accurately represent the long-term performance of these inference setups.
-4. The impact of dynamic batching on inference efficiency is not explicitly tested.
+4. The impact of dynamic batching on inference efficiency is not tested.
 The inference backends adjust batch sizes dynamically based on workload patterns, which can significantly affect real-world performance.

-### Reference
+### References
+Todo